 Creating Your Domain

 The next important thing you’re going to need to think about is your domain name.
-A domain name is your blog’s identity so it’s something you’re going want to think carefully about.
+A domain name is your blog’s identity so it’s something you’re going to want to think carefully about.
 It shouldn’t be something you can just whip up in a few seconds because there are multiple factors to consider.

 You’ll want your domain to be simple and rememberable.
 You want people to hear about your website and be able to easily find it when they search for it.
 So don’t get too creative with spelling because it’s likely they’ll misspell it and have a hard time being able to find you.